pusher/faros/README.md

 the repository, Faros will load all Kubernetes resource definitions from the repository and synchronise these with the Kubernetes cluster.

-Faros then watches the child resources and, if they are ever modified, immediately reverts the change back to the state of the Git repository.
+Faros then watches the child resources (resources created from the repository) and, if they are ever modified, reverts the change back to the state of the Git repository.
-This forces users to make changes to their deployment configuration in Git, which in turn allows for auditing, peer review and a canonical history of what was deployed and when.
+This allows users to make changes to their deployment configuration exclusively in Git, which in turn enables them to audit and peer review those changes as well as providing a canonical history of what was deployed and when.

 ## Installation